Particle Statistics, Frustration, and Ground-State Energy: Violation of the natural inequality

 The extrapolated ground-state energy density of fermions from finite-size scaling in Fig.~\ref{fig.scaling_half_filling} matches well with the exact result.

 We consider the grand canonical ground-state energy of bosons at the same chemical potential ($\mu=0$).
 We rewrite the Hamiltonian $\calH =\sum_\alpha h_\alpha$, where $h_{\alpha}=-\frac{1}{2}\sum_{\langle j,k\rangle\in\boldsymbol{+}_\alpha} ( t_{jk}c_j^{\dag}c_k+\textrm{H.c.})$ is the cluster Hamiltonian defined on a $12$-site cross-shaped cluster as shown in Fig.~\ref{fig.pi_flux} (a).
 The whole lattice is covered by the brown cross-shaped clusters with the same pattern of hopping amplitudes within the cluster, whose centers are denoted by the black dots.
 Therefore, each cluster overlaps with $4$ neighboring clusters and each link appears in two different clusters when periodic boundary conditions are imposed.
 The factor $1/2$ in $h_{\alpha}$ compensates this double counting.
 By the Anderson's argument~\cite{Anderson,Tarrach-lower-bound,Valenti-lower-bound}, the ground-state energy $E_0^{\rm B}$ of $\calH^{\rm B}$ satisfies $E_0^{\rm B}\geq\sum_\alpha\epsilon_0^\alpha$, where $\epsilon_0^\alpha$ is the ground-state energy of $h_\alpha$.
-The ground-state energy of $h_{\alpha}$ on a cluster with a given particle number $m$ is shown in Table~\ref{table.pi_flux}.
-The results are obtained by exact diagonalization.
+The ground-state energy of $h_{\alpha}$ on a cluster with a given particle number $m$ obtained by exact diagonalization is shown in Table~\ref{table.pi_flux} in Appendix~\ref{app:tables}.
 The grand canonical ground-state energy of the cross-shaped cluster is obtained as $\epsilon_0^\alpha = - 3.609035$.
 Assuming the number of sites in the square lattice is $N$, we obtain

 where $N/4$ is the number of clusters.
-Thus hard-core bosons have a higher ground-state energy than fermions at half filling ($\mu=0$), even in the thermodynamic limit, as expected from extrapolation from finite-size scaling and statistical transmutation argument~\cite{ourPRL,Semenoff,Fradkin,sedrakyan-PRA,sedrakyan-arXiv}.
+Thus hard-core bosons have a higher ground-state energy than fermions at half filling ($\mu=0$), even in the thermodynamic limit, as expected from extrapolation from finite-size scaling and statistical transmutation argument~\cite{ourPRL,Semenoff,Fradkin,sedrakyan-PRA,sedrakyan-PRB}.

+We note that the choice of cluster decomposition is not unique for a given model.
+In order to prove the reversal of the natural inequality, an appropriate choice of the cluster decomposition with a sufficiently high lower bound for the ground-state energy of bosons relative to that of fermions is necessary.
+Here we have discussed the decomposition into cross-shaped clusters, which can be handled relatively easily but is still useful for proving the reversed natural inequality.
+Decomposition into larger clusters is expected to give a more precise estimation of a lower bound.
+Similar comment also applies to the cluster decompositions discussed in Sec.~\ref{sec:flat-band}.

 For other values of flux per plaquette or filling fraction, there is no rigorous proof available at present.
 However, the finite-size scaling of numerical data with $\Phi_0/4$ flux per plaquette at quarter filling, shown in Fig.~\ref{fig.scaling_quarter_filling}, suggests that fermions have a lower ground-state energy in the thermodynamic limit.